renaissance-publishing/renaissance/content/chapters/16-motivations-and-milestones.md

 be in that city on that day a noble from the Kingdoms of Men who is a devotee of the One who Chose Us, and who knows of her history.
-If Aryn accepts, that noble will notice her, and she will have him to deal with as a potential enemy—a powerful one, with wealth and a noble title.
+If Aryn accepts, that noble will notice her, and she will have him to deal with as a potential enemy — a powerful one, with wealth and a noble title.
 In exchange, Aryn will gain a +10 bonus to social skills tests with the people of the city, owing to her history as a champion of the Commonwealth and its values.